FarhangAmaji/versatileAnn/README.md

 ---

+readme version: 1.0.0

+- kkk this will updated after official launch

+---

 - note currently `\models` don't work as they re not yet changed to work with newer version of brazingTorch

 - examples are not workings, need to be updated